Capital One Financial Corporation (COF) Shares Down Despite Recent Market Volatility

 COF’s Market Performance

-The stock of Capital One Financial Corporation (COF) has seen a -8.24% decrease in the past week, with a -21.40% drop in the past month, and a -6.73% fall in the past quarter.
-The volatility ratio for the week is 5.25%, and the volatility levels for the past 30 days are at 3.08% for COF.
-The simple moving average for the last 20 days is -14.08% for COF stock, with a simple moving average of -14.13% for the last 200 days.
+COF stock saw a decrease of -3.90% in the past week, with a monthly decline of -17.20% and a quarterly a decrease of 1.72%.
+The volatility ratio for the week is 4.13%, and the volatility levels for the last 30 days are 3.56% for Capital One Financial Corporation (COF).
+The simple moving average for the last 20 days is -11.12% for COF stock, with a simple moving average of -13.74% for the last 200 days.

 Analysts’ Opinion of COF